igpmn/gees/docs-source/model/open.md

 ---
-title: Export, import, and BOP
+title: Import, export, and BOP
 ---

 # :fontawesome-solid-plane:  Export, import, and BOP